 Note – Koh Samet can also be spelt as Samed, both are correct.

-The majority of our selected hotels in Koh Samui are located on the north coast, with the main concentration in the Bangkrak, Bophut and Choeng Mon resorts, 10 minutes either side of the airport.
+The majority of our selected hotels in Koh Samui are located on the north coast, 10 minutes either side of the airport.
 Maenam is 5 minutes further west along the coast.
-The Banyan Tree is located in Lamai, in the mid south east corner.
-We do not feature any hotels in the boisterous Chaweng resort area, although this is easily accessible.
+Vana Belle is located in south Chaweng, in the mid south east corner.
+We do not feature any hotels in the boisterous central Chaweng resort area, although this is easily accessible.

 The best beaches on Samui are Bo Phut and Maenam on the north coast and east coast Chaweng, all of which are good with soft sand and easy water access.
 The remainder tend to be small rocky coves where swimming is usually possible only at high tide.
 As it is a relatively small island you might have some aircraft noise, particularly in the north-west corner of the island which has the airport and the highest concentration of hotels.

-Koh Phangan is rather like Samui 30 years ago, and I am probably one of the few people that can say that with first hand authority!
-Dirt tracks for roads, just a few sleepy villages, no shops, hardly any nightlife once you ignore the monthly full moon parties that occur on the beaches further south.
+Koh Phangan is rather like Samui 30 years ago, and I am probably one of the few people that can say that with first-hand authority!
+Dirt tracks for roads, just a few sleepy villages, no shops, hardly any nightlife once you ignore the monthly half and full moon parties that occur on the beaches further south.
 Reached by speedboat or ferry from Samui, approx. 45 minutes.

 Friends of Thailand Award

-David Kevan from Chic Locations was privileged to receive the prestigious Friends of Thailand award in June this year.
+David Kevan from Chic Locations was privileged to receive the prestigious Friends of Thailand award in June 2013.

 The award is given to individuals or companies who have shown constant innovation and originality in promoting Thailand.
 The award is presented every other year.
-This year there were over thirty winners from around the world, but only two from the UK, David and the publisher from Lonely Planet publications.
+In 2013 there were over thirty winners from around the world, but only two from the UK, David and the publisher from Lonely Planet publications.